-Receive Join(,,RP) A Join(,,RP) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I.
+A Join(,G) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I.

-The (,,RP) downstream state machine on interface I remains in Join state, and the Expiry Timer (ET) is restarted, set to maximum of its current value and the HoldTime from the triggering Join/Prune message.
+The (,G) downstream state machine on interface I remains in Join state, and the Expiry Timer (ET) is restarted.
+The ET is set to the maximum of its current value and the HoldTime from the triggering Join/Prune message.

+Receive Prune(,G)

-Receive Prune(,,RP) A Prune(,,RP) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I. The (,,RP) downstream state machine on interface I transitions to the Prune-Pending state.
+A Prune(,G) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on T.

+The (,G) downstream state machine on interface I transitions to the Prune-Pending state.
 The Prune-Pending Timer is started.
 It is set to the J/P_Override_Interval(I) if the router has more than one neighbor on that interface; otherwise, it is set to zero, causing it to expire immediately.

-Expiry Timer Expires The Expiry Timer for the (,,RP) downstream state machine on interface I expires.
-The (,,RP) downstream state machine on interface I transitions to the NoInfo state.
-Transitions from Prune-Pending State When in Prune-Pending state, the following events may trigger a transition: Receive Join(,,RP) A Join(,,RP) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I. The (,,RP) downstream state machine on interface I transitions to the Join state.
+The Expiry Timer for the (,G) downstream state machine on interface I expires.

+The (,G) downstream state machine on interface I transitions to the NoInfo state.

+Transitions from Prune-Pending State

+When in Prune-Pending state, the following events may trigger a transition:

+A Join(,G) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I.

+The (,G) downstream state machine on interface I transitions to the Join state.
 The Prune-Pending Timer is canceled (without triggering an expiry event).
-The Expiry Timer is restarted, set to maximum of its current value and the HoldTime from the triggering Join/Prune message.
-Expiry Timer Expires The Expiry Timer for the (,,RP) downstream state machine on interface I expires.
-The (,,RP) downstream state machine on interface I transitions to the NoInfo state.
-Prune-Pending Timer Expires The Prune-Pending Timer for the (,,RP) downstream state machine on interface I expires.
-The (,,RP) downstream state machine on interface I transitions to the NoInfo state.
-A PruneEcho(,,RP) is sent onto the subnet connected to interface I.
+The Expiry Timer (ET) is restarted and is then set to the maximum of its current value and the HoldTime from the triggering Join/Prune message.

+The Expiry Timer for the $(\mbox{\ensuremath{^{\star}}}\mbox{\ensuremath{^{,}}}\m$

+The (,G) downstream state machine on interface I transitions to the NoInfo state.

+Prune-Pending Timer Expires

+The Prune-Pending Timer for the (,G) downstream state machine on interface I expires.

+The (,G) downstream state machine on interface I transitions to the NoInfo state.
+A PruneEcho(,G) is sent onto the subnet connected to interface I.

-The action "Send PruneEcho(,,RP)" is triggered when the router stops forwarding on an interface as a result of a prune.
-A PruneEcho(,,RP) is simply a Prune(,,RP) message sent by the upstream router on a LAN with its own address in the Upstream Neighbor Address field.
+The action "Send PruneEcho(,G)" is triggered when the router stops forwarding on an interface as a result of a prune.
+A PruneEcho(,G) is simply a Prune(,G) message sent by the upstream router on a LAN with its own address in the Upstream Neighbor Address field.
 Its purpose is to add additional reliability so that if a Prune that should have been overridden by another router is lost locally on the LAN, then the PruneEcho may be received and cause the override to happen.
-A PruneEcho(,,RP) need not be sent on an interface that contains only a single PIM neighbor during the time this state machine was in Prune-Pending state.
+A PruneEcho(,G) need not be sent on an interface that contains only a single PIM neighbor during the time this state machine was in Prune-Pending state.

 4.5.2.
-Receiving (,G) Join/Prune Messages
+Receiving (S,G) Join/Prune Messages